dustinpfister/blog_posts/_posts/threejs-camera-orthographic.md

 ### 1.1 - The source code in this post is on github

-The [source code examples](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-camera-orthographic) in this post can be found on my test threjs repository.
+The [source code examples](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-camera-orthographic) in this post can be found on my test threejs repository.
+So if you would like to make a pull request, or just pull down this source code along with the source code for all my other blog posts on threejs that would be worth checking gout.

 ### 1.2 - Version numbers matter in three.js